leanprover-community/logic_and_proof/_sources/propositional_logic.rst.txt

    \DP
    \end{center}

-The hypothesis is given the label :math:`1`; when the introduction rule is applied, the label :math:`1` indicates the relevant hypothesis.
+The rule above is called the *introduction rule* for implication (labeled :math:`\mathord{\to}\mathrm{I}`), as it tells us how to introduce the knowledge that an implication holds.
+The implication's hypothesis is given the label :math:`1`; when the introduction rule is applied, the label :math:`1` indicates the relevant hypothesis.
 The line over the hypothesis indicates that the assumption has been "canceled" by the introduction rule.

+As a side note: If we make the list of hypotheses explicit as we did in the last chapter, then we can understand the implication introduction rule more precisely as deriving :math:`\Gamma \vdash A \to B` from :math:`\Gamma, A \vdash B`: in order to prove the implication :math:`A \to B` from the hypotheses in :math:`\Gamma`, we have to prove :math:`B` from the same hypotheses *and* the hypothesis that :math:`A` holds.

 Conjunction
 ~~~~~~~~~~~